-Mutual funds and exchange-traded funds (ETF) can both offer many benefits for your portfolio, including instant diversification at a low cost.
+Mutual funds and exchange-traded funds (ETF) can both offer many benefits for your investment portfolio, including instant diversification at a low cost.
 But they have some key differences, in particular, how expensive the funds are.
 Overall, ETFs hold an edge because they tend to use passive investing more often and have some tax advantages.

-Here is what differentiates a mutual fund from an ETF, and which is better for your portfolio.
+Here’s what differentiates a mutual fund from an ETF, and which is better for your portfolio.

 Mutual funds vs. ETFs: Similarities and differences